 Megabus offers some of the best values around when it comes to advance purchasing of tickets.
 By booking a month or more in advance, I've been able to score tickets for as low as $1.

-When I couldn't get $1 tickets I was still consistently able to find $5 and $10 fares.
+The trick is buying early.
+When I can't get $1 tickets, I am still consistently able to find $5 and $10 fares.
 I've done a lot of traveling around the U.S. by bus and I have to say that these Megabus deals were the cheapest bus tickets I've ever been able to find.

 Sometimes you can find these low fares on Megabus without booking weeks in advance.
 But I say: why risk it?
 As soon as you find out you are going to be taking a trip, go online and buy your Megabus ticket and ensure that you get the best deal.